jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 Preparing yourself for this can go a long way toward helping you handle and cope with the rate of information overload.
 Aside from merely preparing yourself, here are a few approaches I took to handle this:

-### Keep a markdown notes file
+### Keep notes in a markdown file

 Keep a markdown file noting key pieces of information that would be wise for you to remember.
 Using markdown is cool because you can easily format your notes and they can live in your text editor so you can easily reach them when you're coding.
-Your notes can be codebase specific, they could relate to technologies the company/project uses - they can even be company-specific information such as payroll and time tracking information, even where to find the toilet.
+Your notes can be codebase specific, they could relate to technologies the company/project uses - they can even be company-specific such as payroll and time tracking information, even where to find the toilet.

 ### Ask for direction